Listen to the companion podcast on our Human Rights Magazine channel!

 AI-related human rights harms are often linked to algorithmic bias.
 In simple terms, algorithmic bias is caused by natural human bias being embedded in AI systems.
 These biases can worsen existing inequalities and lead to discrimination against marginalized groups.
 Artificial intelligence cannot be neutral, as it reproduces the values and biases of its coders.
 The human rights implications of deploying biased AI systems could be severe.
 When trained on flawed data sets, AI can ignore key variables or prioritize certain values.
 An example of this would be a software system that misidentifies individuals with darker skin types because of a lack of diversity in training data sets.

-To learn more about this, I spoke with Dr. Rowena Rodrigues who has a background in consultancy law, ethics, and impacts of emerging technology.
-She is co-lead of Innovation and Research at Trilateral Research , a consulting company that provides ethical AI solutions.
+To learn more about this, I spoke with Dr. Rowena Rodrigues who has a background in law, ethics, and the impacts of emerging technology.
+She is Head of Innovation and Research at Trilateral Research, a consulting company that provides ethical AI solutions to address problems such as child exploitation, community safeguarding, and air quality monitoring.
+She also works on the RAI-UK funded RAISE project developing guidance for SMEs to use generative AI responsibly.
 She talked to me about how failures to address gaps in data may lead to more harm than good.

 “An AI system is only as good as the data it is trained on.
-And I think if there are gaps in this, if this was not done well, and if it is focused, for example, on some parts of the population and not on others, it can have disproportionate or wrong impacts on the wrong groups.”
+If there are gaps in the data, e.g., if it is focused, for example, on some parts of the population and not on others, it can have disproportionate or adverse impacts on different groups.”

-For example, in healthcare, AI can improve medical diagnostics and treatment but also poses risks if biased or inaccurate.
-“The use of AI in healthcare can be beneficial, which is also a very good thing,” Rodrigues said, “but an AI system that was trained on a certain cohort of the population, and then was taken and implemented on other individuals, could result in the wrong types of treatments.
-This affects the right to life.
-It might be the difference between life and death sometimes.”
+For example, in healthcare, AI can improve medical diagnostics and treatment but also poses extreme risks if biased or inaccurate.
+“The use of AI in healthcare can be beneficial, which is a very good thing.
+But, an AI system trained on a certain cohort of the population, and then taken and implemented on other individuals, could result in the wrong types of treatments and adverse impacts affecting the right to life.”

 Potential for malicious outcomes